dgwyther/HES_toolbox/README.md

 output_name = 'test.pdf'
 ```

-Data settings including input filenames and column names which are used to `loadData`:
+This file also sets the data path and the aliasing options.
+Data settings including input filenames and column names are used to `loadData`:
 ```
 SRES_filename = 'Data/SensorRelEventStats.dat'
 colNamesSRES = ["col1","col2","col3","etc"]